 Freelanced with Radio Tay, Radio Borders, Max AM and LBC.
 Joined voluntary service, Victoria Radio Network in 1977, elected chairman 1992 – 2003.
 Hired as football reporter, Scot FM, 1994 – 95, Kingdom FM, 1998-99 and currently Rocksport Radio on digital and DAB.
 Currently writing weekly music/media column for Fife Free Press Group (since 1988).
 Devised and directed first licenced station from a major tourist attraction, Pirate Radio from Deep Sea World, North Queensferry, May 1995.
 In 1996 co-founded (with George Mackintosh) Kingdom FM in successful bid to run Fife radio service, on air since October 1998.
 Since its inception Kingdom FM have been officially Fife’s No.1 station (source RAJAR).

 With over 35 years service, founded Fife Council Employees’ Fife Charities Trust with £1million raised from staff lottery and all funds going to Fife based needy causes.
 Founded registered charity Kingdom Kids affiliated to Kingdom FM radio and chairs the group since 1998.
 Joined Leith FM as

 Project Manager and raised funds to realise a community licence from

 May 2008 then presented a weekly talk show as the station became Castle FM.
 In 2012 founded k107 FM the only Ofcom licenced community radio in Fife and chairs the group.

 a lifelong Sinatra fan and seeing him play live at Ibrox in 1990 John wrote Sinatra: The Final Curtain over the summer of 2012 with performances debuting in 2013.
 He then co-wrote the Dean Martin Christmas Show with Tony Delicata for Fringe 2015 which returned in 2016 along with new production Emerald Diaries with original music from John and Willie Logan.
-Also premiered in 2016 was What The Funk written by himself and for 2017 Just Like The Movies again featured music from Willie Logan and this team wrote Bon The Musical about Bon Scott AC/DC and Kelty Clippie The Musical based on the classic Fife Folk song resulting in the entire run being sold out in 2018 & 2019, returning after the pandemic for 12 shows only in 2022.
+Also premiered in 2016 was What The Funk written by himself and for 2017 Just Like The Movies again featured music from Willie Logan and this team wrote Bon The Musical about Bon Scott AC/DC.
+Kelty Clippie The Musical based on the classic Fife Folk song resulting in the entire run being sold out in 2018 & 2019, returning after the pandemic for 12 shows only in 2022.

 interest in all things “theatre” goes back as long as he can remember.
 His